Soviet submarine K-431: Reactor refuelling disaster

-M. Takano et al. suggest that only 29 GBq of I-131 was released, but larger amounts (620 GBq of I-133 and 1840 GBq of I-135) of other isotopes.
+M. Takano et al. suggest that only 29 GBq of 131I was released, but larger amounts (620 GBq of 133I and 1840 GBq of 135I) of other isotopes.
 The same source suggests that the total release was about 259 PBq but due to radioactive decay this decreased to 43 TBq after 24 hours.
-The same source suggests that the fission yield was 5·1018 fissions which would deliver 156 MJ of heat into the reactor.
+The same source suggests that the fission yield was 5·1018 fissions (1.95mg of U-235 fissioned) which would deliver 156 MJ (37.3kg TNT equivalent) of heat into the reactor.

 Ten naval personnel were killed (8 officers and 2 enlisted men), probably by the explosion itself and not from radiation injuries.
 Radiation injuries were observed in 49 people, with 10 developing radiation sickness; the latter figure included mostly firefighters, some of whom sustained doses up to 220 rad (2.2 Gy) external and 400 rem (4 Sv) to the thyroid gland.
 Of the 2,000 involved in clean-up operations, 290 were exposed to higher levels of radiation compared to normal standards.

 High-level waste gathered during clean-up operations was placed in temporary disposal sites.
-Due to the rapid decay of most of the fission products and the cleanup operations, some dockyard facilities were able to resume operations four days later.
+Due to the rapid decay of most of the fission products and the cleanup operations, some dockyard facilities resumed operations four days later.
 About two months post-accident the radioactivity in water in the cove was comparable to background levels, and 5–7 months post-accident the radiation levels were considered normal throughout the dock area.
 The damaged submarine was towed to Pavlovsk Bay and berthed there.